What Makes a Happier Marriage?

 You hadn’t even gotten married when you started reporting the book.
 Why not wait until after your first year of marriage?

 Every marriage therapist and psychologist I talked to told me that the first year of marriage is the most important.
 Many of them called it the “wet cement year,” since it is the time when we set our habits in stone.
 But most couples just cruise through that year without thinking about it — without realizing that they could be creating patterns for the next 50 years.
 I wanted to really think about it and be intentional about it.

 I think I learned the most about monogamy from the polygamist tribes in Kenya and Tanzania.
 The first thing I tell people is that polygamy in most of the tribal cultures has nothing to do with sex.
 I spoke to so many Maasai wives who told me that it was their decision to ask for a second wife.
 It was about a division of labor.
 These women do so much work in a day that it will break your heart.
 They get to a point where they need a second set of hands.
 But what I was interested in was the takeaway for monogamists.
 We expect our spouse to be our everything and to do everything, and that’s absurd.
 We could all benefit from a division of labor in a relationship.
 For example, let your spouse’s friends do the heavy lifting with all of their complaining about work.
 Let their brother be the person they go on ski vacations with if you hate skiing.

 I talk a lot in the first chapter about the idea of submission in a marriage.
 I went into this book believing that any form of submission took power away from women and handed it right on over to men.
 And the women I spoke to in South America did their best to convince me the opposite was true.

-I also tell young women to wait until after the age of 30 to even think about marriage.
-A woman over the age of 30 has a lower chance of her marriage ending in divorce than a woman who married just a few years earlier between the ages of 27 and 29.
+I also tell young women to wait until after age 30 to even think about marriage.
+A woman over the age of 30 has a lower chance of her marriage ending in divorce than a woman who married just a few years earlier, between the ages of 27 and 29.

 What’s one thing you can do every day to make a marriage better?